codeonlyjs/website/content/guide/renderSSR.md

 ## Hydration

 Hydration refers to the client side process of connecting the DOM elements loaded from the SSR rendered HTML page with DOM elements created by scripted components.

-Some frameworks solve this by trying to marry up the DOM elements created from the SSR rendered page with elements constructed by script in the single page app.
+Some frameworks solve this by trying to marry up the DOM elements created from the SSR rendered page with virtual DOM elements constructed by script in the single page app.

 CodeOnly takes a simpler approach: